Best Fireplace Grate in 2017 (Reviews and Buying Guide)

 The unit is heavy

-2. Pleasant Hearth - 3/4" Solid Steel Fireplace Grates
+2. Pleasant Hearth - 3/4" - Best Solid Steel Fireplace Grate

 This heavy-duty steel fireplace grate is exactly what you need to stock any type of wood and keep the fireplace burning hotter without producing any extra smoke.
 While the design is simple, the grate does its job perfectly.